CtrlK

 Actionability

-Provides fully executable, copy-paste ready code examples for minimal APIs, MediatR handlers, EF Core DbContext, and DTOs.
-Commands like `dotnet build` and `dotnet test` are specific and concrete.
+Provides fully executable, copy-paste ready C# code examples covering minimal APIs, MediatR handlers, EF Core DbContext, and DTOs.
+Specific commands like `dotnet build` and `dotnet test` are included.
+The code is complete and uses modern C# 12/.NET 8 patterns correctly.

 3 / 3